Auxiliary power unit: Armored vehicles

 APUs are fitted to some tanks to provide electrical power without the high fuel consumption and large infrared signature of the main engine.
-As early as World War II, the American M4 Sherman had a small, piston-engine powered APU for charging the tank's batteries, a feature the Soviet-produced T-34 tank did not have.The United States Army Tank Automotive Research, Development and Engineering Center (TARDEC) developed a 100 kg auxiliary power unit (APU) for the M1 Abrams tank to replace a 230 kg battery.
+As early as World War II, the American M4 Sherman had a small, piston-engine powered APU for charging the tank's batteries, a feature the Soviet-produced T-34 tank did not have.
+The United States Army Tank Automotive Research, Development and Engineering Center (TARDEC) developed a 100 kg auxiliary power unit (APU) for the M1 Abrams tank to replace a 230 kg battery.
 The new APU will also be more fuel-efficient than the tank's main engine.

 Commercial vehicles

-A refrigerated or frozen food semi trailer or train car may be equipped with an independent APU and fuel tank to maintain low temperatures while in transit, without the need for an external transport-supplied power source.
+A refrigerated or frozen food semi trailer or train car may be equipped with an independent APU and fuel tank to maintain low temperatures for the cargo while in transit, without the need for an external transport-supplied power source.

 On some older diesel engined-equipment, a small gasoline engine (often called a "pony engine") was used instead of an electric motor to start the main engine.
 The exhaust path of the pony engine was typically arranged so as to warm the intake manifold of the diesel, to ease starting in colder weather.
 These were primarily used on large pieces of construction equipment.

 Fuel cells

 In recent years, truck and fuel cell manufacturers have teamed up to create, test and demonstrate a fuel cell APU that eliminates nearly all emissions and uses diesel fuel more efficiently.
 In 2008, a DOE sponsored partnership between Delphi Electronics and Peterbilt demonstrated that a fuel cell could provide power to the electronics and air conditioning of a Peterbilt Model 386 under simulated "idling" conditions for ten hours.
-Delphi has said the 5 kW system for Class 8 trucks will be released in 2012, at an $8000–9000 price tag that would be competitive with other "midrange" two-cylinder diesel APUs, should they be able to meet those deadlines and cost estimates.